-MCRI has a number of resources to help cohorts collect, manage, store and analyse biosamples.
+MCRI has a number of resources to help cohort custodians collect, manage, store and analyse biosamples.

-Participant consent will determine what biosamples can be collected, how long they can be stored for, and what analyses can be performed.
-Refer to your approved study protocols and cohort’s participant information and consent forms.
-For additional assistance, see Ethics and Governance for contacts and resources or contact the Biobanking Team.
+Participant consent will determine what biosamples can be collected, how long they can be stored, and what analyses can be performed.
+Refer to a study’s approved protocols, and participant information and consent forms.
+For additional assistance, see Ethics and Governance for contacts and resources or contact the MCBC Biobank Team

 My cohort is collecting biosamples for the first time, where do I start?

-The Murdoch Children’s Research Institute Biobanking Facility also supports Melbourne Children’s campus research involving biosamples by providing advice and support through study planning, grant application justification and costing, and ethics approval.
+The Murdoch Children’s Research Institute Biobanking Facility (also known as the Melbourne Children's Bioresource Centre (MCBC) Biobank) supports Melbourne Children’s Campus research involving biosamples by providing advice and support through study planning, grant application justification and costing, and ethics approval.

-The Biobanking Team follows international best practice, in collaboration with the Biospecimens Advisory Committee (BAC), to perform:
+The MCBC Biobank follows international best practice, in collaboration with the Biospecimens Advisory Committee (BAC), to perform: